Improving Access to Specialized Care For Myositis

 • He’s also helping to build mentorship programs, connecting specialists with established centers of excellence and universities.

 • Clinical trials also offer a path to opening new centers of excellence, Dr. Aggarwal notes.
-Written into the trial protocols and plans are a consortium of myositis experts who are trained to know the study measures and assessments.
+Written into the trial protocols and plans is a consortium of myositis experts who are trained to know the study measures and assessments.
 Those experts then are able to treat myositis patients across the US.

-Connecting more patients to clinical trials
+Connecting more patients with myositis to clinical trials

 Another goal Dr. Aggarwal has is to connect more patients to studies that could help them.
 “I’d love for more people to participate in clinical trials,” he says.
 Some patients have a misconception or fear that participating in studies makes them a guinea pig.
 But that couldn’t be farther from the truth, he says.
 “You actually get more attention and more care in a clinical trial than you do otherwise,” he explains.